Gasteruption jaculator: Description

 The head and thorax are completely black.
 The head is strongly rounded, the thorax is elongated in a sort of long neck (propleura), which separates the head from the body.
 Also the abdomen is strongly stretched, broader at the posterior end and placed on the upper chest (propodeum).
-The colour of the abdomen is black, with reddish-orange rings.
+The abdomen is black, with reddish-orange rings.
 The tibiae of the hind legs are club shaped.
 In the female the ovipositor is usually very long with a white tip.
 In resting position, these wasps slowly and rhythmically raise and lower the abdomen.

 Life cycle

 The female of this parasitic wasp lays its eggs on the body of larvae of solitary bees or wasps using its long ovipositor.
 Upon hatching, its larvae will devour grubs and its victim's supplies of pollen and nectar.
 The adults grow up to 10–17 mm long and can mostly be encountered from May through September feeding on Apiaceae species.